LoneYasir/Random_number-Guessing-_using_python/README.md

 # Random_number-Guessing-_using_python
-simple python program to guess a random number
+it is a simple python program to guess a random number between 1 to 100